GNOME/gnome-builder/doc/help/plugins/processes/subprocesses.rst

    supervisor.start()

-Psuedo Terminals
+Pseudo Terminals
 ================

-Psuedo terminals are tricky business.
+Pseudo terminals are tricky business.
 In general, if you need access to a PTY, use the VTE library like Builder's terminal plugin.
 For an example of how to setup the PTY, we use a flow like this.